simunovicM/equilibrium/README.md

 Oh, yes, you can implement UNDO, REDO, SAVE STATE and LOAD STATE.
 And it's just a few lines of code.

+Equilibrium makes it painless to create interactive UIs.
+Design simple views for each state in your application, and equilibrium will efficiently update and render just the right components when you want it.

-Equilibrium supports all newer browsers
+Equilibrium supports all newer browsers, and bunch of old ones (from IE8).

 Downlad data from Test directory to have a glance on what it can do, or test it directly on: